ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 * Run VACUUM to help with database health analysis.

 * Consider using connection pooling to handle more connections. {{site.data.keyword.databases-for-postgresql}} sets the maximum number of connections to your {{site.data.keyword.databases-for-postgresql}} database to **115**.
     15 connections are reserved for the superuser to maintain the state and integrity of your database, and 100 connections are available for you and your applications.
 After the connection limit is reached, any attempts at starting a new connection result in an error.
 To prevent overwhelming your deployment with connections, use connection pooling, or scale your deployment and increase its connection limit.
-For more information, see [Managing PostgreSQL connection pooling](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections#connection-pooling)
+For more information, see [Managing PostgreSQL connection pooling](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections#connection-pooling).

+* Check for any recipes running backups and batch upload of data  for example : automatic backups are completed daily and kept with a simple retention schedule of 30 days.
+If a backup is stuck, you can check the **Available backups** section and identify the stuck backup in the Cloud UI page of the database instance.

+* Check your {{site.data.keyword.cloud_notm}} notifications for any maintenance.
+For example, database patching.

 * If you believe this is a platform issue such as maintenance, contact IBM Support with the database CRN.